pnp/powershell/documentation/Set-PnPRoleDefinition.md

 ```

 ## DESCRIPTION
-Allows setting an existing Role Definition (Permission Level) in the site collection in the current context.
+Allows updating an existing Role Definition (Permission Level) in the site collection in the current context.

 ## EXAMPLES